sbaik97/surfs_up/README.md

 ### Major Outputs:

-- Using the Python SQL toolkits and Object Relational Mapper, anaysis the last 12 months of precipitation data and the last 12 months of temperature observation from the SQLite(hawaii.sqlite) database.
+- Using the Python SQL toolkits and Object Relational Mapper, anaysis the precipitation data and temperature observation from the SQLite(hawaii.sqlite) database.

  - Retrieve the last 12 months of precipitation data from SQLite database and plot the results